kkrull/javascript-sandbox/Readme.md

 It scope is listed as `provided` in the POM since the plugin may be using its own version.

+## Deployment

+`maven-war-plugin` defines how to process and assemble source files into a WAR file.
+You can then deploy this WAR to a standalone instance of your favorite web server, or run an embedded web server via `mvn tomcat7:run-war` or `mvn jetty:run-war`.
+If you want to check the contents of the WAR, it's just a zip/jar file - try `jar tf target/javascript-sandbox-<version>.war`.

+Using the `run-war` goals mimics a production workflow, and gives you a chance to verify that the WAR gets assembled correctly (i.e. everything still runs after it's been assembled into the WAR).
+However, this isn't very handy if you're in a development workflow and are changing source files rapidly.
+For that you want to use `mvn jetty:run`, which loads resources directly from `src/main/javascript` and `src/main/webapp` instead of copying them into a WAR file and running the (old) copy.  `tomcat7-maven-plugin` does not appear to support multiple source paths for the same context, so it is not compatible with a developer workflow on a project that has multiple source directories (it would work fine if everything was munged together under `src/main/webapp`).

+Finally, note that you can run both the Jasmine server and the Jetty/Tomcat server side by side.
+They run on separate ports, so there's no need to shut one down when starting the other.

 ## Modular source code (a.k.a. combining and minimizing)

 Packages offer a variety of services, such as minifying and combining or are "script loaders".
 They all allow you to